Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • thrombolytics;

-• plasma-substituting drugs;
+• plasma replacement drugs;

-• defibrillation.
+• carrying out defibrillation.

 In the process of studying cases of VS, it was found that almost half of the patients had clear signs of its approach several hours before death.
 This means that they had the opportunity to avoid tragedy with timely examination and treatment.

-To prevent a relapse of the disease, after discharge from the hospital, the patient should follow all the recommendations of the attending physician and follow certain rules:
+To prevent relapse of the disease, after discharge from the hospital, the patient should follow all the recommendations of the attending physician and follow certain rules:

 • do not stop taking medications prescribed by your doctor;

-• to undergo spa treatment;
+• undergo sanatorium-resort treatment;

 • regularly monitor blood pressure;

-• maintain a healthy weight;
+• maintain normal weight;

 • stick to a healthy diet;